Cosys-Lab/Cosys-AirSim/README.md

 * Added option to hot-reload plugin through Unreal Editor (faster development)
 * Added usage of engine-time for frequency updaters and timestamps instead of real-time.
 Useful for heavy performance sensor modalities.
 Currently only usable on the Echo and LIDAR sensor types.
 * Added [skid steering SimMode and vehicle type](docs/skid_steer_vehicle.md) based on NVidia tank PhysX vehicle model.
 ClearPath Husky and Pioneer P3DX implemented as vehicle types using this new vehicle model.
+* Added BoxCar vehicle model to the Car SimMode to have a smaller vehicle to use in indoor spaces.
 * Updated standard camera render resolution target to  960x540.
 Updated standard uncompressed image format to RGB instead of BGR (this breaks OpenCV support but fixes ROS images)

 ## What's New